A Travel Price Comparison for Families, Couples, and Backpackers Dresden vs. Tromso for Food, Nightlife, Families, and Couples

 A week in Dresden or Tromso?

-Travelers enjoy the shopping and museums when visiting the friendly destination of Dresden.
+Travelers enjoy the shopping and museums when visiting the architectural destination of Dresden.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

 It's hard to know how much time to spend in Tromso.
 Tromso is a small town where visitors enjoy the food and nightlife.
 Many visitors also spend a good bit of time hiking.
 With all of its activities, you can easily fill one week here.